An interesting flavor Aronia berries, we loved trying them out in this Aronia Berry Cocktail!

 We had come up with an aronia berry syrup that has a rich complex sweetness.
 It was almost like a rich red wine, with a hint of dryness while still having enough sweetness to balance the tart.
 The flavor has a real old fashioned flavor that reminded us of an old homemade jams or an aged red wine.
 Likewise, when we combined that flavor with a classic whiskey sour, we found a great sipping cocktail!
 So, we wanted to make this Aronia Berry Cocktail!

 A nice balance of sweet and tart with just a hint of a dry finish, the Aronia Sour is a very refreshing summer cocktail.

 We included two different versions of the Aronia Sour.
 One is perfect for a big summer party, and one that is a bit more true to the traditional sour cocktail and perfect for a more intimate nightcap.
 Traditionally, a whiskey sour uses an egg white mixed into the drink to add a rich creamy texture and a robust foam topping.
 Some people have a problem with raw egg white, so we wanted to include an alternative, too.

 The version for a big summer party skips the egg and just combines the ingredients over ice in a rocks glass to make this Aronia Berry Cocktail.

 For those folks who are a bit more brave, add in a raw egg white.
 Then give the drink a vigorous shake and strain into a rock glass and enjoy a creamier Aronia Sour!
 Either version will be a winner!

 - 1 oz Aronia Berry Simple Syrup

 - .75 oz simple syrup

-- Double strain through a fine mesh filter into a rocks glass.
+Double strain through a fine mesh strainer into a rocks glass.